 ProSiebenSat.1 Group has laid down basic guidelines and policies in its Code of Conduct.
 These guidelines define the general standards for conduct in business, legal and ethical matters and also govern how employees can report misconduct in the Company.
-They serve all members of the Executive Board, the management, and the employees of ProSiebenSat.1 Group as a binding reference and regulatory framework for dealing both with each other and with business partners, customers, suppliers, and other third parties.
+They serve as a binding reference and regulatory framework for all members of the Executive Board, the management, and the employees of ProSiebenSat.1 Group in dealing with both each other and with business partners, customers, suppliers, and other third parties.

 Another central compliance instrument for ProSiebenSat.1 Group is the whistleblower system.
 In addition to internal reporting channels, it is also possible to report legal violations anonymously via an external Ombuds Office.